best walks in the peak district

 Starting Point: Snake Pass Parking

-I loved this route because it encounters a variety of terrains and scenery, as well as what felt like untouched trails.
+I loved this route because it encounters a variety of terrains and scenery.
 It progresses from open moorland and scenic dales to wild forests and crashing rivers.
-Then, of course, there’s the star of the show, Alport Castles.
+Then, there’s the star of the show, Alport Castles.

 Alport Castles is an incredible rock formation caused by an enormous landslip.
-The jaw-dropping structures rise from the ground like towers, hence where it got its name.
+The jaw-dropping structures rise from the ground like towers.
 You can climb onto the rocks for incredible views and epic photo ops.

 8. Ladybower Reservoir Walk